The four levels of protein structure

 To be more precise, the potential energy (sometimes called free energy) of a molecule is the energy stored within an object due to its position, state, and arrangement.
 In molecular mechanics, the potential energy is made up of the sum of bonded energy and non-bonded energy.

 As the protein bends and twists into a stable conformation, bonded energy derives from the protein’s covalent bonds, as well as the bond angles between adjacent amino acids, and the torsion angles that we introduced in the previous lesson.

 Non-bonded energy comprises electrostatic interactions and van der Waals interactions.
 Electrostatic interactions refer to the attraction and repulsion force from the electric charge between pairs of charged amino acids.
 Two of the twenty standard amino acids (arginine and lysine) are positively charged, and two (aspartic acid and glutamic acid) are negatively charged.
 Two nearby amino acids of opposite charge may interact to form a salt bridge.
-Conformations that contain salt bridges and keep apart similarly charged amino acids will therefore have lower free energy contributed by electrostatic interactions.
+Conformations that contain salt bridges and keep apart similarly charged amino acids will therefore have a lower free energy component contributed by electrostatic interactions.